simizicee/starter-academic/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: Ph.D. in Agricultural and Consumer Economics
+  - course: Ph.D. in Agricultural and Applied Economics
+    year: 2022*
+  - course: M.S. in Applied Statistics
     institution: University of Illinois, Urbana-Champaign
     year: 2022*
   - course: M.S. in Economics